 These are a few potential areas of concern to be on the lookout for.
 While these behaviors can just be random instances that are not linked to a more serious problem, the combination of these behaviors marked with consistent appearances is cause for concern.
 If you start to suspect these behaviors represent a chronic issue, start keeping a daily behavior log so that you can have concrete evidence when discussing with the vet and diagnosing the problem.

-Dogs are made to sleep much more than humans.
+Dogs sleep much more than humans.
 However, dogs are often most awake and alert when their owners are home.
 If you notice that your dog continues to sleep even when you're around, this may be a sign of depression.

 If you notice that your dog appears to be licking or chewing much more than normal, know that this can be a sign of a psychological issue.
 A dog that is depressed may lick or chew their paws as a self-soothing mechanism.
-It also could be a sign of anxiety, which depression is closely linked to.
+It also could be a sign of anxiety, which is closely linked to depression.
+Persistent chewing on paws also can lead to health issues or sores, which may increase your dog’s anxiety even further!

 Although not all dogs are enthusiastic, take note if your dog suddenly loses interest in previously enjoyed activities.
 If going on walks, playing ball, and other things that would normally excite your pet just don’t seem to do it anymore, it may be depressed.